 Generally, you can find bags of alpaca manure available from online retailers or alpaca farmers.
 Those raising alpacas can even obtain it straight from the source.
 When using alpaca fertilizer, you can put it on top of the garden soil and then water it or wait and let the rain help soak it in.

 For those in colder climates, you can also spread the manure over snow-filled garden beds and allow it to soak into the soil as the snow melts.
 Either way, alpaca manure breaks down rather quickly.

 Alpaca Fertilizer Tea

 Alpaca manure tea is another option for fertilizing garden plants.
-This is especially helpful for giving seedlings a jumpstart.
-Simply mix about a third cup of alpaca manure to every 2/3 cup of water and let it sit overnight.
+This is especially helpful for giving seedlings a jump start.
+Simply mix about a third cup (79 mL) of alpaca manure to every two-thirds cup (158 mL) of water and let it sit overnight.
 Then, use the manure tea to water your plants.

 Alpaca Manure Compost

 Although composting alpaca manure is not necessary, doing so is easy.
 Composted alpaca manure can offer additional benefits as well.
 One of the easiest ways to create alpaca manure compost is to simply mix it in with other organic materials.
 As with any compost pile, this is best accomplished by alternating layers of browns and greens—browns being woody materials like small garden debris and leaves, and greens being kitchen scraps like fruit peels, eggshells, etc. This should be kept moist but not wet and turned occasionally.

 Depending on the amount of compost, it should take anywhere from a few weeks or months to a year before it’s ready for use.
 Adding worms to the pile will help break everything down quicker in addition to lending their own nutritional value.

 The finished compost should have a pleasant odor and a nice dark brown to black color.
 Once added to the soil, composted alpaca manure can help increase crop yields and promote healthy, vigorous plant growth.